Go-Live Checklist Plan & Template for Go Live Events or Project Rollout

 Outline of a Go Live Plan Template

-Your project go live checklist is going to vary according to the parameters of the project you’re supporting.
+Your project go live checklist for a change management plan is going to vary according to the parameters of the project you’re supporting.
 However, certain things will remain constant, such as ensuring that users have post-go-live support in place.

 Below is an outline you can use and edit when creating a go-live readiness checklist template.